 subsidy reform agenda forward however, to date, its involvement in this issue has been limited.

-This brief summarises the key findings of the larger report on fossil fuel subsidies and trade agreements, published in November 2017.
+This brief summarises the key findings of the larger report on fossil fuel subsidies and trade agreements, available for download.

 Type: Policy briefs